bmscripts/bm-hints/README.md

 Config.Locale = "en"
 ```
 > Currently the only language supported is English.
 Join the Discord to have your language added.

+# License

+You may use and edit this script for personal or server use.

+If you reupload, redistribute, or share this script in any form, **attribution is required**.
+You must credit the original author: **BM Scripts**.

+You may not claim this script as your own.